 Common Objections to UBI—And Why They Don’t Hold Up

-When people first hear about Universal Basic Income, objections pop up fast.
-They come from genuine fears, deeply held values, and old assumptions about how society “should” work.
+When people first hear about Universal Basic Income, they instinctively object.
+This come from genuine fears, deeply held values, and old assumptions about how society “should” work.
 But each objection is also an invitation—an opening to clarify what UBI actually is.
-Most concerns fall into four big categories:
+Most concerns fall into five big categories:

 “It’s too hard.
 We’ll never pull it off.”

 This is defeatism disguised as realism.
 We've spent trillions of dollars on programs that often do more harm than good—means-testing, bureaucracy, and patchwork charity that barely hold things together.
-You don’t get to dismiss a good idea just because the bad ones failed.
+We shouldn’t dismiss a good idea just because the bad ones failed.
 UBI isn’t impossible.
 It’s just different.
 And in trial after trial, it works.

 “It’ll cost too much.”